NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.0.md

 ## Highlight (marker) tool

+The new tool allows you to highlight text by marking it with a vivid, translucent yellow color, that will help to bring attention to sections of text.
-Allows you to highlight text.
-To highlight words, use two equal signs (==) before and after the words.
+To highlight text, use two equal signs `==` before and after the words.
+Also, you can achieve the same effect by selecting the text and clicking _Highlight_ button from the editor toolbar.

+As an example the following Markdown:
 ```markdown
 I need to highlight these ==very important words==.
 ```